SamanthaBooth81/clay_and_fire/README.md

 [Django](https://www.djangoproject.com/) - This framework was used to build the foundations of this project, reducing time spent getting the project setup and prevent re-writing existing code.

-[Bootstrap](https://getbootstrap.com/) - Used to quickly add design to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices ans screen sizes.
+[Bootstrap](https://getbootstrap.com/) - Used to quickly add design and responsiveness to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices ans screen sizes.

 # Testing
 ## Manual Testing by User Story